How to Start Your Own LLC in South Carolina - Complete Guide

 2. Choose a Registered Agent

-Every South Carolina LLC must designate a registered agent, an individual or entity authorized to receive official legal and tax correspondence on behalf of the company.
-The registered agent ensures that your LLC receives important documents such as lawsuits, subpoenas, or tax notifications promptly.
+All LLCs in South Carolina will be required to appoint a registered agent, which is any person or organization entitled to receive official legal and taxation documents on behalf of the company.
+The registered agent makes sure that your LLC is provided with vital documents including lawsuits, subpoena, or tax notifications in a timely manner.

 Secretary of State Contact: